Cinco de Mayo is just around the corner. Cue the rhythmic mariachi music, delicious food, and Rey Sol Anejo Tequila.

 Create an exclusive Cinco de Mayo experience this year and charter a private jet to one of these top festive locations.
 We guarantee a fresh margarita in hand even before you take off.

-1. Puebla – Experience Cinco de Mayo in the city where it all started and one of the only Mexican cities to fully recognize the day as a major holiday.
-Typically, about one million people visit Puebla for its 20-day festival, including an array of lively concerts, riveting bullfights, colorfully dressed dancers and reenactments of the Battle of Puebla.
+Experience Cinco de Mayo in the city where it all started and one of the only Mexican cities to fully recognize the day as a major holiday.
+Typically, about one million people visit Puebla for its 20-day festival, including an array of live concerts, riveting bullfights, colorfully dressed dancers, and reenactments of the Battle of Puebla.
 Flights to this region book fast!

-2. Riviera Maya – Situated on the Northeastern end of the Yucatán Peninsula, Riviera Maya is known for being less-populated and more laid back than its northern Cancun neighbor.
+Situated on the Northeastern end of the Yucatán Peninsula, Riviera Maya is known for being less populated and more laid back than its northern Cancun neighbor.
 Here you will have the opportunity to experience a more local vibe and culture of Mexico.
 Riviera Maya is home to the yogic community of Tulum and many Mayan architectural sites and ruins.
 For a more relaxed trip enjoying the beauty of the surrounding rainforests, a private villa in paradise, like the Viceroy Riviera Maya, can complete your trip.